 Jobless rate tops 10 pct. for first time since '83

-WASHINGTON – The double digits for the first time since 1983 — and is likely to go higher.
-The 10.2 percent for October shows how weak the economy remains even though it is growing.
-The rising jobless rate could threaten the recovery if it saps consumers’ confidence and makes them more cautious about spending as the holiday season approaches.has hit
+WASHINGTON – The unemployment rate has hit double digits for the first time since 1983 — and is likely to go higher.
+The 10.2 percent jobless rate for October shows how weak the economy remains even though it is growing.
+The rising jobless rate could threaten the recovery if it saps consumers’ confidence and makes them more cautious about spending as the holiday season approaches.

 The October unemployment rate — reflecting nearly 16 million jobless people — jumped from 9.8 percent in September, the Labor Department said Friday.
 The job losses occurred across most industries, from manufacturing and construction to retail and financial.